 University of the Witwatersrand: Evidence of application to study Field Epidemiology in the MSc Epidemiology Programme of the University of the Witwatersrand.
 Wits postgraduate application forms can be accessed online at http://www.wits.ac.za/postgraduate/applications/Also visit the following page for the discipline-specific requirements: http://www.wits.ac.za/publichealth/academic-programmes/postgraduate/master-of-science-in-epidemiology/

-All completed forms should be submitted to SAFETP via e-mail email@example.com and firstname.lastname@example.org or couriered to the SAFETP Administration Office, Room L6, PRF Reception Building, NICD, 1 Modderfontein Road, Sandringham, Johannesburg.
+You may also hand deliver the above application forms to Gloria Motshudi, SAFETP Administration Office, Room L6, PRF Reception Building, NICD, No 1 Modderfontein Road, Sandringham, Johannesburg.

 Correspondence will be made with shortlisted candidates only.
 If you have not heard from SAFETP within six weeks of the closing date, please consider your application to be unsuccessful.

 Bursaries/stipends may be available for select South African applicants fulfilling predefined criteria.
 South African applicants working currently within the South African government at various levels, who plan to take study leave to participate in the programme and afterwards return to their workplace, must have written approval from their departments for the entire two years.
 NICD staff that have been funded and granted study leave will be required to continue working for the NICD for at least two (2) years after completing the MPH OR MSc programme.